rafalpsciuk/opentelemetry-demo/src/flagd-ui/README.md

 # Flagd-ui

 This application provides a user interface for configuring the feature flags of the flagd service.
-Test.

 This is a [Next.js](https://nextjs.org/) project.